Activists complain of weakened voting security standard - WTMJ

 A modem ban is especially important because millions of Americans continue to believe former President Donald Trump’s unfounded claims that voting equipment was somehow manipulated to rob him of re-election in November, said Yaki.
 “You don’t want to give QAnon enthusiasts or the ‘Stop the Steal’ people any reason to think that our our voting infrastructure is less than perfect.”

 EAC Chair Benjamin Hovland noted that the agency relied on experts with the National Institute of Standards and Technology to help draft the guidelines.
-He said objections to the change should not be allowed to hold up the new rules’ significant cybersecurity improvements, including a requirement that voting systems be subjected to break-in attempts by white-hat hackers known as “penetration testing” to test their defenses.
+He said objections to the change should not be allowed to hold up the new rules’ significant cybersecurity improvements.

 The ban on wireless hardware in voting machines would force vendors who currently build systems with off-the-shelf components to rely on more expensive custom-built hardware, Hovland said, which could hurt competition in an industry already dominated by a trio of companies.
 He also argued that the guidelines are voluntary, although many state laws are predicated on them.